Dod Law is Fully Operational and Available During the COVID-19 Crisis. Contact Us for a Free Phone Consultation Today!

 - Identity Theft: Deliberately using someone else’s identity for financial advantage, increased credit, or other unlawful purposes is one of the most recent, fastest-growing crimes in California and the U.S.

 Whether the theft crime is charged as a misdemeanor or a felony, in California, the penalty is severe.
 Alleged theft charges from a retailer can result in additional civil liability.
-If you’re charged with these crimes, it’s vital to secure competent and experienced legal defense to protect your reputation and future well-being.
+If you’ve been charged with one of these crimes in San Diego, it’s vital to secure competent and experienced legal defense to protect your reputation and future well-being.

 Penalties for Theft Crimes in California